OpenEuro/asr/README.md

 ### Prerequisites

-The host machine must have an NVidia graphics card with CUDA 12.x installed natively, preferably [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive), even when using Docker.
+The host machine must have an Nvidia graphics card with CUDA 12.x installed natively, preferably [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive), even when using Docker.

 The graphics card should have at least 12GB VRAM for the largest model.